orgrim/pg_back/README.md

 the `age` tool, independently.
 Decryption of multiple files can be parallelized with the `-j` option.
 Arguments on the commandline (database names when dumping) are used as shell globs to choose which files to decrypt.

+**Please note** that files are written on disk unencrypted in the backup directory, before encryption and deleted after the encryption operation is complete.
+This means that the host running `pg_back` must secure enough to ensure privacy of the backup directory and connections to PostgreSQL.

 ### Upload to remote locations